 Depression affects people of all ages and does not care whether you are 18 or 80.
 However, many do not realize how many seniors struggle with depression.
-Unfortunately, signs of elderly depression are frequently attributed to other conditions.
-As a result, elderly depression goes undiagnosed.
+Unfortunately, signs of elderly depression are frequently attributed to other conditions such as dementia.
+Furthermore, the isolation that comes with aging often means that not as many people are around to notice a change in their mental condition.
+Also, many of that generation tend to be stoic about their feelings.
+As a result, elderly depression goes undiagnosed in Staten Island.

 If you believe a senior you know is suffering from depression, you can help.
 Here’s how: